ibm-cloud-docs/vpc/vsi_is_create_image_from_volume.md

 ### Schedule custom image lifecycle status changes by using the CLI
 {: #ifv-import-schedule-ilm-status-change-cli}

-When you import a custom image by using the command-line interface (CLI), you can also schedule the lifecycle status changes of the {{site.data.keyword.vpc_short}} custom image at the same time by using options of the **`ibmcloud is image-create`** command.
+When you create a custom image, you can also schedule the lifecycle status changes of the {{site.data.keyword.vpc_short}} custom image at the same time by using the  `--deprecate-at` or `--obsolete-at` options of the `ibmcloud is image-create` command.

-Specify the name of the custom image to be created by using the `IMAGE_NAME` variable and the source by using the `--source-volume` option to indicate that the source is an existing boot volume.

 To schedule the `deprecate-at` or `obsolete-at` properties, specify a date in the ISO 8601 (`YYYY-MM-DDThh:mm:ss+hh:mm`) date and time format.